SeleniumHQ/www.seleniumhq.org/src/main/rst/06_test_design_considerations.rst

    // Fetch value of "email_address" from "result" object.
    String emailaddress = result.getString("email_address");

-   // Use the fetched value to login to application. selenium.type("userID", emailaddress);
+   // Use the emailAddress value to login to application. selenium.type("userID", emailaddress);
+   selenium.type("password", secretPassword);
+   selenium.click("loginButton");
+   selenium.waitForPageToLoad(timeOut);
+   Assert.assertTrue(selenium.isTextPresent("Welcome back" +emailaddress), "Unable to log in for user" +emailaddress)

 This is a simple Java example of data retrieval from a database.